Hinchman–Rickey Farm

-The Hinchman–Rickey Farm, also known as the Lowland Farm, is a historic 73 acre farm located located at 435 and 442 Route 94 in Vernon Township in Sussex County, New Jersey, United States.
+The Hinchman–Rickey Farm, also known as the Lowland Farm, is a historic 73 acre farm located at 435 and 442 Route 94 in Vernon Township in Sussex County, New Jersey, United States.
 It was added to the National Register of Historic Places on March 7, 2025, for its significance in agriculture and architecture.
 The district includes seven contributing buildings.

+History and description

+The farmhouse was built around 1885 and features Greek Revival architecture.
+The Wisconsin-style dairy barn was built around 1937.
+The former carriage house now serves the Valley Farmers Cooperative.